dcdpr/did-btc1/proposals/ipfs.md

 This option is the way things are now.
 The "external" ID type supports only SHA-256 (though "Syntax.md" needs to be updated to reflect this) and IPFS is suggested but any CAS may be used if not using the sidecar method.

+This requires a deterministic mapping from the SHA-256 hash to the CAS URL, which is not supported by every CAS.

 ### SHA-256 only, IPFS only

 The "external" ID type supports only SHA-256 and IPFS is the only CAS supported if not using the sidecar method.
 The addition of any other CAS would require a new hash encoding prefix.
 Furthermore, the "external" ID type should be changed to "IPFS" and the "x1" hash encoding prefix changed to "i1".